The Footsteps of Jesus

 required in order to evidence that we are the disciples of Christ.
 The

-possession of splendid talents; the distribution of ample charities; the
+possession of splendid talents; the distribution of large charities; the

 our discipleship.
 Had such been the case, only some favored few could evince